arvestad/klockslag/README.md

 Find out what a time is in some other timezones.

-Example: I am planning an online meeting with participants on the east coast of USA, Paris, and Seoul.
+Example: I am planning an online meeting with participants on the east coast of USA, Paris, Tokyo, and Seoul.
 The plan is at 16:00 my time (in Stockholm), but what time is that for the others?

 ```